-The Tea Tree Gully Football Club holds the distinction of being one of the oldest operating football in clubs in Australia.
+The Tea Tree Gully District Football Club holds the distinction of being one of the oldest operating football clubs in Australia.

-The match was played on what was kindly described as "a fallow paddock at Modbury", and was believed to be one of the first ever matches recorded in South Australia.
+The match was played on what was kindly described as "a fallow paddock at Modbury", and is one of the first ever matches recorded in South Australia.

 For the record, there were no umpires and the game started around 2pm with twenty players in each side.

-At around 5:15pm, “The Adelaidians” kicked its second goal this amounted to an unsurpassable lead and the game was declared in their favour 2 goals to nil.
+At around 5:15pm, “The Adelaidians” kicked its second goal.
+This amounted to an unsurpassable lead and the game was declared in their favour 2 goals to 0.